shwestrick/smlfmt/README.md

 # parse-sml

-A custom parser and code formatter for Standard ML which also offers better error messages.
-The formatter is usable, but is currently undergoing various aesthetic changes.
+A custom parser and code formatter (`smlfmt`) for Standard ML, with helpful error messages.

 Supports SML source files
 (`.sml`, `.sig`, `.fun`, etc.) as well as